AresMUSH/aresmush.com/tutorials/install/install-game.md

 1. Log into your [Server Shell](/tutorials/install/server-shell.html) with the **'ares' user**.

 {:start="2"}
-2. Copy/paste the following commands into the shell to run them.
+2. Copy/paste the following commands into the shell to run them **one by one**.
+Wait until one command has completed before pasting the next command.

         curl https://raw.githubusercontent.com/aresmush/aresmush/master/bin/install > install